 This is a best prospect industry sector for this country.
 Includes a market overview and trade data.

 The Qatar National Vision 2030 strategic document recognizes that the future belongs to countries that harness ICT for economic development and mature into knowledge-based economies.
 To move toward this goal, Qatar has made some progress transforming its energy-based economy into a well-diversified, knowledge-based society.
-There is still much to do in this respect, and a short-term goal is updating, building, and integrating their ICT infrastructure and capabilities for the 2022 FIFA World Cup.
+In the last few years, the country has stepped up in updating, building, and integrating their ICT infrastructure and capabilities for the 2022 FIFA World Cup.
 Qatar is emerging as one of leading countries in the world in new technology adaptation, innovation, and system automation.
-Qatar’s ICT market is currently estimated at $4.4 billion and is expected to grow rapidly in the future, creating a rich environment for U.S. businesses of all kinds to enter the ICT sector.
+The ICT sector is listed as a priority sector in the national agenda with the sector contributing 1.9 percent to the GDP.
+The ICT market is currently estimated at $4.4 billion and is expected to grow rapidly in the future, creating a rich environment for U.S. businesses of all kinds to enter the ICT sector.

-In late October 2021, the Ministry of Transport and Communications (MOTC) became two, separate ministries.
-There is a Ministry of Transport and a newly formed Ministry of Communications and Information Technology, which is led by HE Mohammed bin Ali bin Mohammed Al Mannai.
+In late October 2021, the Ministry of Transport and Communications (MOTC) demerged into two, separate ministries.
+The newly formed Ministry of Communications and Information Technology (MCIT), which is led by HE Mohammed bin Ali bin Mohammed Al Mannai.
 This ministry is the regulator, facilitator, and the government’s technology advocate.
 It is focused on modernizing Qatar via the Qatar Smart Nation program, also known as TASMU, a five-year $1.6 billion initiative launched in 2017 to develop Qatar’s ICT infrastructure and transform Doha into one of the most connected cities globally.
 At QITCOM 2019, Qatar’s largest annual ICT convention and trade show, then-MOTC asserted publicly that TASMU is expected to contribute at least $11 billion to projected nominal gross domestic product to the Qatari economy.

 ICT modernization is a central pillar of Vision 2030, since it lays the technology foundation needed to create high-paying jobs of the future, diversify the economy, and attract international companies.
 U.S. companies seeking to bring their technology products and services to Qatar must keep Qatar’s development goals in mind to resonate with potential investors/partners.
 Other key drivers for this sector are obtaining trusted partners with trustworthy equipment, hardware, and software, privacy protection for citizens, and mitigation of cybersecurity risks such as data breaches, exploitation, and cyber espionage.
 Also of deep concern in the ICT sector is the prevention of unauthorized access of sensitive commercial and personal data, which could be used to threaten privacy, economic sovereignty, intellectual property, and the nation’s overall national security.